C. I. Lewis: Ethics and aesthetics

 Lewis's late writings on ethics include the monographs Lewis (1955, 1957) and the posthumous collection Lewis (1969).
 From 1946 until his death, he wrote many drafts of chapters of a proposed treatise on ethics, which he did not live to complete.
-Instead, he published a few articles and gave a series of lectures: the Woodbridge Lectures at Columbia University, named "The Ground and Nature of the Right" (1955), the Powell Lectures at the University of Indiana, named "Our Social Inheritance" (1957), and various lectures at Wesleyan University, posthumously named "Foundations of Ethics" (1959).
+Instead, he published a few articles and gave a series of lectures: the Woodbridge Lectures at Columbia University, named "The Ground and Nature of the Right" (1955), the Powell Lectures at the Indiana University, named "Our Social Inheritance" (1957), and various lectures at Wesleyan University, posthumously named "Foundations of Ethics" (1959).

 Scholars have varying hypotheses for why Lewis likely never published his treatise on ethics.
 For example, American philosopher Murray Murphey attributes this failure to Lewis's declining health.
 However, some academics have pushed back on this claim.
 In response to Murphey, Eric Dayton, a professor of philosophy at the University of Saskatchewan, posits that Lewis had ample time to finish the manuscript before his health began to deteriorate, arguing that there must have been other factors that ultimately prevented Lewis from formalizing his work.

 Lewis's drafts on ethics are included in the Lewis papers held at Stanford University.

 Lewis (1947) contains two chapters on aesthetics and the philosophy of art.